 Mexican coffee recipe, Brazilian style!
 Who could ask for anything more?
 The Latin-Carribean way of drinking your bean juice!
 Check it out!

 My cousin Didi went to Mexico just to ride the donkeys.
-After a few years there, she returned with the original recipe of this drink.
-A few hours of experimentation and we came with this new secret formula after my daughter accidentally dropped some mango marmalade inside my mug.
+After a few years there, she returned with the original recipe for this drink.
+A few hours of experimentation and we came with this new secret formula, Mexican Coffee Recipe Brazilian Style, after my daughter accidentally dropped some mango marmalade inside my mug.

 What can I say?
 She’s a culinary genius!

 You can try this recipe with any commercial or gourmet Brazilian coffee.

 Preparation time is 5 minutes after coffee is ready.

 - 3/4 cup strong Brazilian coffee, prepared with 1 tiny-pinch cinnamon